 Fastest way to get to Koh Jum: Fly to Krabi, bus from airport to pier, ferry to island

 I’m including Railay in this island section as it is only accessible by boat.
 (And until very recently I thought it was an island!).
 Lots of snorkelling day trips stop off here so it can get crowded during peak season (Nov-Dec) but you can jump on boats from Krabi to get here at any point during the day.
 Limited options at night where the boats can charge a much higher price.
 Watch dusky langur monkeys climb in nearby trees, hike to the top for a sweaty but great view and visit the Buddhist shrine to the penis.
-I love that this place has beaches, views and jungle.
+This is one of the best islands in Thailand for outdoor adventures like rock-climbing and hikes to viewpoints.

 Things to do on Railay: slip and slide your way up the viewpoint for a pretty view of both beaches